7RU7H/Archive/README.md

 ## Introduction

 The Internet is an awesome resource, but sometimes what it is forgotten the power of small, focused and contained networks of information.
+This is demonstrative proof of [[NOPSEC-101]].

 ## History and Manifesto